MAkzent/hackButterflyDapp/README.md

 * OnlyOwner: Graduate student
 * OnlyOwner: Set program cost

-## TL;DR

 Here's some useful information to get know before getting started with the codebase

+* The Smart Contract is deployed on the Ethereum Ropsten Test Network
 * Owner: 0x4B8dc8d5A7d51c2FFE2A3C1f08DbFC884265967E
 * Smart Contract, its address, and the ABI are all in public/src/utils

-## Feedback

-Please feel free to send me any feedback or questions via [Discord](https://discordapp.com/users/Akzent#6791) or [email](https://www.sourcecon.com/how-to-find-almost-any-github-users-email-address/).

 ## Project Setup

 1. You find the smart contract's codebase in public/src/utils/.
-I did deploy the smart contract ("sm" from now on) through [Remix](https://remix.ethereum.org/), Ethereum's IDE.
-I've solely put the sm for completeness into this repo.
+I did deploy the smart contract through [Remix](https://remix.ethereum.org/), Ethereum's IDE.
+I've solely put the smart contract for completeness into this repo.
 I did not deploy it locally from my machine.

-2. Once you've deployed your own iteration of the sm (if you chose so), update abi.js and contractAddress.js accordingly.
-You might want to revisit some methods within the components as well after you made some changes to the functions within the sm.
+2. Once you've deployed your own iteration of the smart contract (if you chose so), update abi.js and contractAddress.js accordingly.
+You might want to revisit some methods within the components as well after you made some changes to the functions within the smart contract.

 3. If you are overwhelmed with smart contracts and Remix, [here](https://www.youtube.com/watch?v=KkN1O8TChbM) and [here](https://www.youtube.com/watch?v=KU6bvciWgRE&list=PL0lNJEnwfVVMuX2Ds19Wj_7Mcze3FDJr3) are some videos to get started.